robmoss/rusty_train/book/src/dev_guide/performance.md

 | B-Trees           |    0:05 |    0:45 |    2:01 |
 | **Improvement:**  | **86%** | **86%** | **85%** |

-These times were obtained by running `cargo test --release 1867_bc` using Rust 1.48.0 on Debian Buster (Linux kernel 5.10.28) with 8 GB RAM and an Intel Core i7-5600U CPU (2 cores, 4 MB cache).
+These times were obtained by running `cargo test --release 1867_bc -- --include-ignored` using Rust 1.48.0 on Debian Buster (Linux kernel 5.10.28) with 8 GB RAM and an Intel Core i7-5600U CPU (2 cores, 4 MB cache).
 The times reported for the **B-Trees** optimisation were obtained using Rust 1.54.0 and Linux kernel 5.10.46, but these software updates did not change the times obtained for the **Parallel iterator** optimisation.